tf-encrypted/tf-seal/README.md

 pip install tf_nightly-1.14.0-cp37-cp37m-macosx_10_7_x86_64.whl
 ```

-After installing the custom TensorFlow, TF Seal be installed from [PyPI]():
+After installing the custom build of TensorFlow you can install TF Seal from [PyPi]() using pip:

 ```
 pip install tf-seal